PopovicAna/Prioritisation-of-analytical-techniques/README.md

 *Figure 4: Inter-variability and intra-variability of GCMS variables, several large seizures were selected to visualise the intra-variability*

-As well as assessing the presence of variables in specimens, the intra- and inter-variability was evaluated.
-Box plots were selected as the visualisation method to support interpretation of the data.
-Several larger seizures were selected to visualise the intra-variability, they can be seen in Figure 4.
-The inter-variability is represented by single specimen seizures assumed to be unlinked to each other.
-Through this criterion it was decided to only exclude variables which exhibited very small intra- and inter-variability, as they would only provide minimal discrimination between specimens; this included variable 10 (i.e. V10).
+Through this criterion it was decided to only exclude variables which exhibited a larger intra-variability and a smaller inter-variability, as they would only provide minimal discrimination between specimens; this included variable 04 (i.e. V04).

 **(3) Correlation of variables**
+The correlation between variables was evaluated through Rho Spearman correlation coefficients and respective p-values, the correlation between all variables can be seen in Figure 5.
+It should be noted that a correlation coefficient above an absolute value of 0.7 is generally considered to be strong \[5\].

 ``` r
 M = cor(GCMS, method = "spearman")